joshcanhelp/josh-to-11/content/post/238-minecraft-community-and-ecommerce.md

 wpid: 4617
 ---

-# Community and eCommerce Site for Massive Minecraft Community

 > Josh’s WordPress experience, mentorship and acumen laid a solid foundation for this project and motivated a supportive and empowering work environment for the entire development and design team.
 It brought me great confidence knowing I could rely on Josh to help navigate such a complex project.
 >